PhotoVision/PhotoVision.github.io/_pv-markup/shipping-tips.md

 **3775 Market St NE**
 **Salem OR 97301**

+## Do you accept weekend deliveries?
+We do not accept deliveries on Saturday or Sunday.
+Please do not purchase overnight shipping to arrive on these days.

 ## Questions?
 Please don't hesitate to reach out.
 Our phones are answered by our friendly Team from {{ site.company-info.service-hours }}.